MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/index.md

 ms.subservice: pwa
 ms.date: 11/24/2022
 ---
-# Get started with Progressive Web Apps
+# Get started with PWAs

 Progressive Web Apps (PWAs) are applications that you build by using web technologies, and that can be installed and can run on all devices, from one codebase.

 To learn more about what PWAs are and their benefits, see [Overview of Progressive Web Apps (PWAs)](../index.md).

 <!-- link is placed here per https://github.com/MicrosoftDocs/edge-developer/issues/1974 -->
 This guide is targeted at web developers who want to learn to build PWAs.
-To learn more about installing and running PWAs, see [Installing a PWA](../ux.md#installing-a-pwa) in _Use Progressive Web Apps in Microsoft Edge_.
+To learn more about installing and running PWAs, see [Installing a PWA](../ux.md#installing-a-pwa) in _Use PWAs in Microsoft Edge_.

 In this guide, you first learn how PWAs work, then create your first simple PWA, which will be a temperature converter app, and then learn more about how to make great PWAs.